 The map has a neutral (or indifferent) fixed point at $x = 0$ and a non-flat critical point at $x = \tfrac12$, which strengthens the effect of the neutral fixed point on essential properties of the dynamics.
 By \cite{cui2021invariant,inoue1992}, piecewise convex interval maps such as $T_{\alpha, \beta}$ have a unique absolutely continuous invariant probability measure $\mu_{\alpha, \beta}$ with density $h_{\alpha, \beta}(x) \lesssim x^{ -1 + \frac{1}{\beta} - \alpha }$.
 We are going to study the problem of linear response for the family \eqref{eq:cui_map}, i.e. the differentiability of the map $(\alpha, \beta) \mapsto \int_0^1 \phi \, d \mu_{ \alpha, \beta }$, where $\phi \in L^q$ with $q$ sufficiently large.

-Invariant measures play an important role in the description of long-term statistical behavior of dynamical systems, and understanding the robustness of those measures to perturbations of the system has both theoretical and practical interest.
-Ruelle \cite{ruelle1998differentiation, ruelle2009review} showed that for perturbations of uniformly hyperbolic Axiom A dynamical systems the associated SRB measure changes smoothly.
+Invariant measures play an important role in describing the long-term statistical behavior of dynamical systems, and understanding the robustness of these measures to perturbations is of both theoretical and practical interest.
+Ruelle \cite{ruelle1998differentiation, ruelle2009review} showed that perturbations of uniformly hyperbolic Axiom A dynamical systems result in smooth changes to the associated SRB measure.
 In this case, the derivative of the SRB measure can be expressed by a formula -- the linear response formula -- which explicitly describes the rate of change of the measure in response to the perturbation based on statistical information from the unperturbed system.
 Such ideas have found applications outside mathematics, for example in the areas of climate science \cite{ragone2016new, lucarini2011statistical } and neurophysiology \cite{herfurth2017linear}.
-On the other hand, mathematical investigations of linear response have yielded extensions of Ruelle's results to many situations in which the system and its perturbations are sufficiently smooth and hyperbolic.
-In \cite{dolgopyat2004differentiability, zhang2018smooth}, linear response formulas for perturbations of partially hyperbolic systems were established.
-There has been deep investigation about response in the setting of unimodal maps \cite{baladi2021fractional, baladi2007susceptibility, sedro2021prethreshold, aspenberg2022fractional, ruelle2009structure }, which generate examples of systems whose SRB measure does not vary smoothly under perturbations.
+On the other hand, mathematical investigations of linear response have resulted in extensions of Ruelle's results to various scenarios where the system and its perturbations are sufficiently smooth and hyperbolic.
+In \cite{dolgopyat2004differentiability, zhang2018smooth}, linear response formulas were established for perturbations of partially hyperbolic systems.
+There has been deep investigation about response in the setting of unimodal maps \cite{baladi2021fractional, baladi2007susceptibility, sedro2021prethreshold, aspenberg2022fractional, ruelle2009structure }, providing examples of systems where the SRB measure does not vary smoothly under perturbations.
 Recently, linear response has also been actively studied in the context of random and extended dynamical systems; see, for instance \cite{crimmins2021spectral, selley2021linear, koltai2019frechet, galatolo2019linear, dragicevic2023quenched}.
-We refer the reader to the survey \cite{baladi2014linear} for extensive background information on linear response.
+For extensive background information on linear response, we recommend the survey \cite{baladi2014linear}.